To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: Experimental details

-The experiments creating Figure \ref{fig:anisotropic_opt_clip} were again carried out on a standard Google Colab CPU runtime.
+The experiments creating were again carried out on an M1 Macbook Air.
 Numerical optimization of the max-\eqref{eq:clip_comparison_criterion} clipping schedule (Equation \eqref{eq:opt_clipping_schedule}) was done via the Nelder-Mead algorithm using standard python libraries.

-The code to reproduce these results, including all plots of stability thresholds (Figure \ref{fig:clip_stab_clip_comp_thresholds}, and Figure \ref{fig:max_ccc}), is supplied in the Supplementary Materials.